shraddhapandey100/ProjectExhibition_2/README.md

 # DenGuard
-It is a malware detector that detects malware on a host system.
-It can also clean up unnecessary files from the system, assess the overall health of the system, and provide real-time security.
+It is 	a malware detector that detects and eliminates malware from host systems to provide all-around protection.
+It also carries out cleanup tasks to remove unnecessary files, enhancing system efficiency and guaranteeing system integrity and dependability in the event of possible attacks.
 ![](https://github.com/shraddhapandey100/ProjectExhibition_2/blob/paneltime/DenGuardProject/AntiviursProject/GUI.png)
 ![](https://github.com/shraddhapandey100/ProjectExhibition_2/blob/paneltime/DenGuardProject/AntiviursProject/GUI_1.png)